RyanOatmeal/RyanOatmeal/docs/ed_grep_sed_and_awk.md

 Not much to say at this point besides the fact that I go by [this](https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap09.html) standard.
-We'll see plenty of examples in the coming notes.
+We'll see plenty of examples in the coming docs.

 Also to note, I often abbreviate "Regular Expression" to "regexp" like most people do.